-When you first get into the Aquarium Hobby, You might be thinking about, How to plan your first aquarium?
+When you first get into the Aquarium Hobby, You might be thinking about, How to plan your first fish tank?
 How to select suitable fish?
-What equipments are needed? and many more questions.
+What equipment is needed? and many more questions.

 So in this first chapter of “Beginners’ Guide to Fishkeeping”, we’re going to cover the most important things that you need to know before you even spend a dollar on any equipment or fish.

-Aquarium fish are more interactive and personable pets than you might think.
+Fish are more interactive and personable pets than you might think.
 The way, fish swim around the aquarium and weave through rocks and plants is really entertaining.
-So let’s start by selecting the fish for your aquarium.
+So let’s start by selecting the fish for your tank.

 How to Select Fish for Your First Aquarium?

-Deciding the suitable fish is the first important step in setting up your new aquarium.
+When setting up your new aquarium, the most important step is the decision on the suitable fish.
 Sometimes, it might seem strange to select the fish before setting up the tank.
-But many future decisions like tank size, aquarium set up, filter types are predicated on what kind of fish you’re keeping.
+But many future decisions like tank size, aquarium setup, and filter types are predicated on what kind of fish you’re keeping.
 So it’s better to make this decision at the beginning and set the tank up.

 Which Fish Are Best for Beginners?

 There are so many types of fish with different personalities and different habitats.
-So selecting the suitable fish for your aquarium is not an easy task.
+So selecting suitable fish for your aquarium is not an easy task.
 It can be pretty overwhelming.
-You can’t just run into the aquarium, grab a handful of fish and throw them in the tank.
+You can’t just run into the aquarium shop, grab a handful of fish and throw them in the tank.
 If you do, you might be turning your tank into a battlefield.